ajk1889/httpdownloader-testsuit/README.md

 Server will not return file size (Content-Length and Content-Range) along with the response.
 Ongoing downloads **won't** be affected if you change this value
 #### lengthonly=[boolean]
 Server will not accept Content-Range requests.
 File will always be returned from beginning.
 Ongoing downloads **won't** be affected if you change this value
+#### logging=[boolean]
+Server will stop verbose logging.
+Useful when multiple concurrent connections are being made & you have to tweek parameters frequently.